 The Watch Case

 The 18ct yellow gold watch case is in excellent condition, having received a very gentle and sympathetic clean and polish, although the watch has obviously been very well cared for, as there are no dings, scratches or marks visible to the naked eye.
 The case is the much rarer oversize 35mm diameter, not including the crown.
 The beautiful ’40s/50s teardrop lugs are also an attractive feature and give the watch a greater presence.

 The case-back is properly marked as expected, with Swiss 18ct hallmarks, ’18ct 0.750′, ‘SWISS, and signed “L&C” for LeCoultre, with an external case serial number 643578 visible on the case-back.
 This number is clear, indicating the watch case has not been over polished.
 Also, importantly, the case-back is of full thickness and has never been engraved.

 As ever, our normal advice applies: Vintage watches should be kept clean and dry at all times.

 The Strap & Buckle

-A new, high quality Brown Alligator strap has been fitted, along with a plain gold plated buckle.
+A new, high quality black Alligator strap has been fitted, along with a plain gold plated buckle.
 However, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
 We carry tan, conker, dark brown and black in stock in plain padded leather, crocodile skin or lizard skin, but can also obtain most types and colours from our partners at ‘Watch Obsession’ within 48hrs.
 Please take a look at their huge range of 19mm straps if you wish.